feremabraz/OPCUA-Client-Server/README.md

 ├── Client/
 │   ├── ...
 │   └── Client.csproj
+├── Desktop-Client/
+│   ├── ...
+│   └── Client.csproj
 ├── Solution.sln
 └── README.md
 ```

 - `Server/`: Contains the OPC UA server implementation.
 - `Client/`: Contains the OPC UA client implementation.
+- `Desktop-Client/`: Cross-platform Avalonia 11 MVVM desktop app with ReactiveUI.
-- `Solution.sln`: The solution file for JetBrain Rider or other IDEs.
+- `Solution.sln`: The solution file for JetBrains Rider or other IDEs.
 - `README.md`: This file, providing an overview and instructions for the solution.

 ## Dependencies :books:

 The solution has dependencies on the following Nuget packages:
 - `Opc.UaFx.Advanced`: OPC UA server library, in the OPCUA-Server project
-- `Opc.UaFx.Client`: OPC UA client library, in the OPCUA-Client project
+- `Opc.UaFx.Client`: OPC UA client library, in the OPCUA-Client project(s)

 Ensure that these dependencies are correctly retrieved with `dotnet restore`.